streamaserver/streama/README.md

 If you want to contribute a translation, please follow [the guide here](https://github.com/dularion/streama/wiki/Translating-the-app).

 #### PRs
 If you would like to contribute, I would be thrilled to review each and every PR coming this way!
-However, please focus your effors on the grails3 branch of this project, development on the master has mostly halted in favor of the more modern grails3 setup.
+However, please focus your efforts on the grails3 branch of this project, development on the master has mostly halted in favor of the more modern grails3 setup.

 #### Donations
 If you want to donate to the developer via bitcoin use 17rCUEX6KYQ8ZM4w39ttEUL7SUDnGCpcWq
-If you want to use paypal, use this link https://www.paypal.me/dularion
+If you want to use PayPal, use this link https://www.paypal.me/dularion

 ## Table of contents: